nginx/unit-docs/source/configuration.rst

 .. list-table::

    * - :samp:`return` (required)
-     - Integer (000-999), defines the HTTP response status code to be returned.
+     - Integer (000–999), defines the HTTP response status code to be returned.

    * - :samp:`location`
      - URI, required if the :samp:`return` value implies redirection.

-It is recommended to use the codes according to their `semantics
+Use the codes according to their intended `semantics
 <https://datatracker.ietf.org/doc/html/rfc7231#section-6>`_; if you use custom
 codes, make sure that user agents can understand them.